janscience/FishFinder/README.md

 - Recording to SD card.
 - Voice message: after a recording you can record a voice message for some meta data.
+- Indicate peak frequency of power spectrum on display.

 ## Usage